ARC 2023

 June 18-24

 Skin in the Game: Investigating risk & togetherness is a week-long process-based residency investigating the following questions: With the continued threat of a powerful illness in our midst, how do we move together in meaningful ways?
 What is needed to care for each other?
 How has the risk of contagion registered in our bodies, shaped our movement, brought us together and pushed us apart?
 Choreographer Lailye Weidman will work with four performer-collaborators—Catalina Hernández-Cabal, Alta Millar, Madison Palffy, and Ashley Shey—in daily rehearsals utilizing practices and scores that center bodily negotiation of proximity, connection, touch, and vulnerability during this uncertain time of the lingering-pandemic.
-The artists will also explore the porousness of the gallery, its exposure to the street through glass windows and the potential for passersby and patrons to engage with the choreographic process and its content.
-In addition to exploring togetherness amongst the performers, the choreography will also consider the ways that the public moves and gathers in relationship to the performers.
 Skin in the Game refuses to forget or ignore the pandemic.
 Rather, the artists seek to learn from its reverberations in their bodies and to chart a path forward that honors the risk of shared breath.

-Lailye Weidman (choreographer, lead artist for ARC residency): Lailye Weidman is a choreographer and educator based in Western Massachusetts and a queer parent raising a feisty toddler.
+Lailye Weidman is a choreographer and educator based in Western Massachusetts and a queer parent raising a feisty toddler.
 She is a Visiting Assistant Professor at Hampshire College, where she combines improvisation, somatics, and mindfulness with a focus on the politics of movement and embodied action.
 She was an artist in residence at APE incubating new work during the first two pandemic years as part of the Distributed Curation cohort.
 Her work has been supported by a NEFA NEST grant and the NEFA Dance Fund, and she was a 2018 Massachusetts Cultural Council Fellow in Choreography.
 Her work has been shown in venues on both coasts, the Midwest, and Europe.
 In addition to APE, she has been an artist-in-residence at SPACE, Light Box in Detroit, the Interdisciplinary Laboratory for Art, Nature, and Dance (iLAND) in New York City, Hothouse at UCLA, and the SEEDS Festival at Earthdance.
-She was Associate Editor for several issues of Contact Quarterly and remains invested in archiving and storytelling about and through dance practice.

 Investigating risk & togetherness